ericbai/sandbox-starter/README.md

-# Web starter
+# Sandbox Starter

-Provides a basic starter template for a website
+Provides a basic starter template for a sandbox website

 ## Set-up